MarshallK03/MarshallK03/README.md

 My work includes projects designed and implemented in Rust, C++, and Python.
-The goal of these projects, most of which are assignments done for my courses ranges from implementation and manipulation of data structures (C++), solving riddles and questions designed to test creative problem solving (Rust) Design and Implementation of Scheduling algorithms (Python)
+The goal of these projects, most of which are assignments done for my courses, ranges from implementation and manipulation of data structures (C++), solving riddles and questions designed to test creative problem solving (Rust) Design and Implementation of Scheduling algorithms (Python)